 Business Administration major Jon Vander Hoek '13 interned with Northwestern Mutual before joining Primerica, the largest independent financial services marketing organization in North America.

-Emphases: Accounting, Finance, International Business, Management, Marketing, Pre-Law"Good business leaders create a vision, articulate the vision, passionately own the vision, and relentlessly drive it to completion."
+Emphases: Accounting, Computer Information Systems, Economics, Finance, International Business, Management, Marketing, Pre-Law"Good business leaders create a vision, articulate the vision, passionately own the vision, and relentlessly drive it to completion."

 -Jack Welch, American businessman, author, and former chairman and CEO of General Electric (b.
 1935)

 There is no larger mission field than the business world and no place where the world can be more impacted by higher ethical standards.
 The Business Administration degree at Colorado Christian University is designed to develop a new generation of business professionals: men and women who are leaders, team players, delegators, doers, strategists, and practitioners.
 And what better way to learn what will be required of you in the business world than to study under CCU business professors who have outstanding, competitive academic credentials and relevant experience?
 Many professors have worked in law firms, Fortune 500 companies, high tech companies, or small firms – we even have a professor who is a former FBI agent.
 They have connections that can provide networking opportunities to help you get the most out of your experience at CCU.

 Business Administration in the Christian University